Working with Mazda’s Suppliers

 - ■ Publishing of the “Request for Thorough Compliance with Labor Related Laws” for all suppliers (January 2005)

-- ■ Briefing sessions for employees and suppliers based on the “Guidelines for Appropriate Transactions in the Automobile Industry” formulated by the Ministry of Economy, Trade and Industry (2008)
+- ■ After holding briefing sessions for employees and suppliers based on the “Guidelines for Appropriate Transactions in the Automobile Industry” formulated by the Ministry of Economy, Trade and Industry (2008), continuous communication is held to related parties inside and outside the Company on every subsequent revision of the Guidelines.

 - ■ Clarification of the behavioral guidelines for appropriate transactions by formulating the “Promotion Manual for Appropriate Purchasing” (2008)